Bill Nelson discography

-English singer-songwriter Bill Nelson's discography, excluding his time with Be-Bop Deluxe, Red Noise, Channel Light Vessel, and collaborative records, consists of 122 studio albums; this also includes albums within larger album sets that have seen standalone releases at later dates.
+The discography of Bill Nelson, excluding records with Be-Bop Deluxe, Red Noise, Channel Light Vessel, and other collaborations, consists of 120 studio albums; this also includes albums within larger album sets that have seen standalone releases at later dates.
 Nelson has operated under various major and independent records labels such as Mercury, Portrait, Virgin, and personal labels Cocteau and Sonoluxe.

 In addition to an extensive solo discography, Nelson has produced and contributed recordings for several artists such as Gary Numan, David Sylvian, Yellow Magic Orchestra, and the Skids.